 creating a “WALL of NEGATIVES” WHICH ULTIMATELY

-RESULTED in the major PUNITIVE ACTION by the former KREC
+RESULTED in major PUNITIVE ACTION by the former KREC

-Director that WITHDRAW RSK’s course approval for the one
+Director that WITHDRAW RSK’s course approval for the course

 HENCE the analogy of “You can have a restaurant,